 Compliance for protection against mechanical hazards and access to live parts is checked with the use of a test probe, which is approximately the size of a human finger and allows researchers to determine whether a tool is designed to provide adequate protection against access to dangerous parts.

 How You Can Help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
-If you are involved in the design, manufacture, sale, or operation of electric motor-operated handheld tools, and you would like to help improve safety in your industry, please submit a proposal or apply to join an STP.
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
+If you are involved in the design, manufacture, sale, or operation of electric motor-operated handheld tools, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.